 - Cinnamon

-All these colors can appear on a light base coat or a silver-white base coat.
-The lighter colors of the coat are most prominent in the face, around the eyes, at the base of the jaws, and on the chin.
-The darkest markings can be found on the tip of the tail, adorned with a pattern of dark rings.
+All of these colors may appear on a light base color or a silver-white undercoat.
+The lighter colors of the coat are mainly found on the face, around the eyes, beneath the jaws, and on the chin.
+The darkest markings are found at the tip of the tail, which is decorated with a pattern of dark rings.

 Interesting fact: Ocicat cats love being brushed!

-The coat of an Ocicat is short, velvety, and does not mat.
-Nevertheless, it’s good to brush this breed regularly, as it helps remove loose hairs, prevents hairballs, and most importantly, the cat enjoys it!
-Additionally, you should regularly visit the vet for check-ups, provide vaccinations, and be kind to the animal.
-An Ocicat also needs:
+The coat of an Ocicat is short, velvet-soft, and doesn’t mat.
+However, it’s still a good idea to brush this breed regularly, as it helps to remove loose hairs, prevent hairballs, and most importantly: the cat loves it!
+Additionally, you should regularly take the cat to the vet for check-ups, ensure it gets its vaccinations, and treat the animal with kindness.
+An Ocicat also needs the following:

 - Lots of love and attention

-- A safe home with comfy cat beds
+- A safe home with comfortable cat beds

-- A caring pet-sitter when you go on vacation
+- A kind pet sitter when you go on vacation

 - Healthy food and fresh water every day